 Now that you know the requirements here is how to install Homebrew on a Mac:

 - If you are using macOS High Sierra, macOS Sierra, macOS El Capitan, or earlier, enter the following as a single line

 - If you are using macOS Catalina, Mojave, and or Big Sur enter the following

 /bin/bash -c “$(curl -fsSL

 - Next, click either Escape if you want to cancel the action or click Return to accept it.

 - You’ll have to enter the administrative password

 - The installation will now begin.

-You’ll have to wait for a while, and how long will it take depends on several things such as your internet connection, the Mac speed, etc.
+You’ll have to wait for a while, and how long it will take depends on several things, such as your internet connection, the Mac speed, etc.